Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Kapellbrücke LuzernDie berühmte Kapellbrücke in Luzern (Foto: Luzern Tourismus)

-Speaking of mountains: Mount Titlis is another landmark in the area worth visiting.
-From Engelberg, you’ll reach the top by catching two gondolas.
-One of them is the world’s first revolving aerial cableway.
-So expect some impressive 360-degree views at the top.
+Speaking of mountains: Titlis is another landmark in the region worth visiting.
+You can reach the summit from Engelberg with two gondolas, one of which is the world's first rotating cable car.
+You'll be treated to an impressive 360-degree view.

-For an easy hike, including a ride on a 152.8 metres-high rocket-like outdoor elevator, catch the passenger ship or the bus to Kehrsiten-Bürgenstock.
+For an easy hike that includes a ride on a 152.8 m high, rocket-like lift, you can take a boat or bus to Kehrsiten-Bürgenstock.

-And let’s not forget Stanserhorn, a mountain close to Lucerne that is accessed by a fancy double-deck cable car.
-The best way to take this trip is by catching the passenger ship to Stansstad.
-From there, catch the funicular railway for the first leg and get on the open-air gondola for the final part to Stanserhorn.
+Don't forget about Stanserhorn, a mountain near Lucerne serviced by a modern double-decker cable car.
+It's best to take the boat to Stansstad.
+Here, you transfer to the cog railway for the first leg and then take the open-air gondola for the last stretch to Stanserhorn.

-Technically, you could even visit Interlaken for the day.
-Leave Lucerne on the Golden Pass Line in the morning, spend the day exploring the photogenic region around Interlaken and head back to Lucerne in the evening.
+Theoretically, you could also head to Interlaken on this free day.
+Leave Lucerne in the morning with the Golden Pass Line, spend the day exploring the picturesque region around Interlaken, and return to Lucerne in the evening.

-Another great way to spend the day around Lucerne is on Lake Lucerne.
-Several steamboats and passenger ships operate on the Lake and take you on the most stunning journeys.
+Another great way to spend the day around Lucerne is a trip on Lake Lucerne.
+Several steam and passenger boats operate on the lake, offering scenic excursions.

-As you can see, Lucerne has plenty to offer on a sunny day.
-But in reality, the weather isn’t always too promising.
-In this case, here are some cool indoor options for you.
+As you can see, Lucerne has a lot to offer on a sunny day.
+But in reality, the weather isn't always that promising.
+In that case, we've got some cool indoor options for you.

-For one, there’s Aeschbach’s Chocoworld in Root.
-Getting there by bus takes around 30 minutes.
-Nothing brightens up a rainy day like some delicious chocolate, does it?
+For one, there's Aeschbach's Chocoworld in Root.
+It takes about 30 minutes by bus to get there.
+Nothing brightens up a rainy day like delicious chocolate, right?

 Stadtmauer LuzernStadtmauer in Luzern (Foto: Schweiz Tourismus Beat Brechbuehl)